Introduction to Java Technology (Language and Platform)

 The language was initially called ‘Oak’ after an oak tree outside the Gosling’s office, then it was as a project Green and finally Java after Java coffee.

 The Java language compiled code can run on any platform that supports Java, we don’t have to compile Java code again and again.

-When we say Java Technology, it is both programming language as well as a platform.
+When we say Java Technology, it is both a programming language as well as a platform.

 Let’s understand Java as a programming language.

 Java is a high-level programming language.
 It is a concurrent, class-based, object-oriented programming language.

 We will understand Java by the following simple terms, let’s discuss one by one,

 The primary feature of the Java language is, that it is Simple.
 It means anyone can learn Java language without extensive programmer training, it is simple to understand.